tensorflow/community/rfcs/20190425-keras-premade-models.md

 ### Challenges

-Many canned models, including BoostedTrees, KMeans (as well as WideDeep and many others more in the future) are highly complicated and do not follow the simple foward & backprop workflow, an assumption heavily relied on by Keras.
+Many premade models, including BoostedTrees, KMeans (as well as WideDeep and many others more in the future) are highly complicated and do not follow the simple foward & backprop workflow, an assumption heavily relied on by Keras.
 Building such models, while not compromising the basic composability of Keras (i.e., compose layers on top of layers), is the main challenge we need to resolve in this document.
 Another challenge is that these models can have multiple training phases (such as collaborative filtering models).
 We propose the following two approaches to address them:

 ### Proposal 1: Customized training function & composability

 We propose to let each subclassed pre-made model override the training function.
-It is optional to provide a special subclass `CannedModel` if other methods such as `compile` and `fit` needs to be overriden as well.
+It is optional to provide a special subclass `PremadeModel` if other methods such as `compile` and `fit` needs to be overriden as well.
 In traditional Keras models, such training function is dominated by autodiff - given the forward pass of the model, the gradients for each Operation is generated and backprop computation is automatically laid out for the entire model.
 However such assumption is only valid for neural network based supervised learning architecture.
 For many other scenarios, we would need to break this assumption:

 1. gradients may not be used, e.g., any un-supervised learning tasks
 2. gradients may only be used partially, e.g., tree based models